pynvme/pynvme/README.md

 VSCode
 ======
-Pynvme works with VSCode!
-And pytest also!
+The pynvme works with VSCode!
+And pytest too!

+Get and install vscode here: https://code.visualstudio.com/

 Root user is not recommended in vscode, so just use your ordinary non-root user.
 It is required to configurate the user account to run sudo without a password.
 ```shell